juneyoon/PythonPostgreSQL/README.md

 ## How to run the reporting tool

-1. open terminal in mac
+1. install Python version 2 or 3
-2. run vagrant
+2. install VirtualBox
+3. install Vagrant
+4. setup the news database
-vagrant up
+5. vagrant up
-vagrant ssh
+6. vagrant ssh
-cd /vagrant
+7. cd /vagrant
-3. run the application
+8. run the application
 **python ReportingTool.py**